nitya/learn-typescript/blog/content/post/001-kickoff.md

 In my case, I am going to start my journey by completing this [free learning path](https://docs.microsoft.com/en-us/learn/paths/build-javascript-applications-typescript/) that teaches you syntax and semantics in a 6-hr, 8-module series.
 The [TypeScript Documentation](https://www.typescriptlang.org/docs/) site also has a good _Getting Started_ section with quickstart introductions for diverse backgrounds.

 Other resources that have been recommended to me include: [The TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html), the open-source [Typescript Book](https://github.com/basarat/typescript-book) and the [Programming TypeScript](https://learning.oreilly.com/library/view/programming-typescript/9781492037644/) book from O'Reilly.

+Track the [About](../about) page for an up-to-date list of resources including articles, books and talks that I've found valuable in a learning journey.

 Until the next post!